Injibara: History

 Injibara was the scene of (in the words of Sven Rubenson) "one of the most bloody battles" of Emperor Tewodros' reign.
-In 1863, he marched against Tedla Gwalu, who had revolted against him in Gojjam, defeated him, but Tedla Gwalu escaped to continue his revolt against Emperor Tewodros.
+In 1863, he marched against Tedla Gwalu, who had revolted against him in Gojjam.
+Whilst Tewodros defeated Gwalu in the battle, Gwalu escaped to continue his revolt against the Emperor.

 Modern Injibara was constructed since 1991 at a place called Kosober by locals, at the junction of Highway 3 from Addis Ababa to Bahir Dar and the road leading west towards Chagni and into Metekel Zone.
 The older town of Injibara is situated approximately 5 km north of Modern Injibara at 10°59′N 36°55′E, at a 2,660 meter elevation.